-Travelling is the perfect time to discover not just new places but also new flavours and during my recent holidays in sunny Greece I was introduced to a delicious dip called Skordalia, which provided inspiration for my Wholewheat Skordalia with Almonds.
+Travelling is the perfect time to discover not just new places but also new flavours and during my recent holidays in sunny Greece I was introduced to a delicious dip called Skordalia, which provided inspiration for my Skordalia dip with with Almonds and bread.

-I first tried skordalia in a small Greek tavern in a town of Mandraki, located at the foot of a volcano on the island of Nisyros.
+I first tried this vegan almond dip in a small Greek tavern in a town of Mandraki, located at the foot of a volcano on the island of Nisyros.
 I couldn’t quite figure out what exactly was in this delicious dip so before I left I had a chat with the tavern owner to make sure I knew what ingredients she used in her skordalia.

 I knew the dip was made with lots of garlic and some almonds (the garlic flavour was quite strong and there were crushed almonds sprinkled on top) but I was rather surprised to learn that the basis for the dip was bread!
 Bread is a great accompaniment for dips of all sorts but I’ve never had a dip made with bread.

 I liked this dip so much I tried to order it whenever possible during my time in Greece.
 On a few occasions I had skordalia made without the almonds and it definitely wasn’t as good as the one I had the first time.
 I think the almonds are a fantastic ingredient in this recipe, adding sweet, nutty notes to this moreish dip.

 What bread is best to use in skordalia dip

 Admittedly, the skordalia I had in Greece was always made with white bread, but in this dip I used a combination of white and wholewheat bread.
 This combination works really well though it’s perfectly alright to use one or the other.